supertren/token_counter/README.md

 This application provides token counting functionality for the Google Gemini API.
 It validates your Gemini API key, accepts a model name and prompt, executes token counting operations, and outputs metrics for monitoring purposes.

+The application is designed for portability and can be executed in multiple environments, including locally for development and on an Azure VM for production deployment, either directly as a Python script or as a Docker container.

 ### Architecture Diagram

 ```mermaid